-Not that the valley is about to hand pre-eminent technology hub, though ness network LinkedIn, lies not so tually overhaul it.
+Not that the valley is about to hand over its crown.
+It remains the world's Reid Hoffman, co-founder of busipre-eminent technology hub, though ness network LinkedIn, lies not so some believe Asian cities may even- much in start-ups, which many parts tually overhaul it.